remix-run/remix/docs/api/app.md

   return {
     title: "Something cool",
     description:
-      "This becomes the nice preview on search results.", };
+      "This becomes the nice preview on search results."
+  };
 };
 ```